slarmoo/.github/profile/webServices/dataServices/dataServices.md

 ## Managed services

 Historically each application development team would have developers that managed the data service.
-Those developers would acquisition hardware, install the database software, monitor the memory, cpu, and disk space, control the data schema, and handle migrations and upgrades.
+Those developers would acquire hardware, install the database software, monitor the memory, cpu, and disk space, control the data schema, and handle migrations and upgrades.
 Much of this work has now moved to services that are hosted and managed by a 3rd party.
-This relieves the development team from much of the day to day maintenance.
+This relieves the development team from much of the day-to-day maintenance.
 The team can instead focus more on the application and less on the infrastructure.
 With a managed data service you simply supply the data and the service grows, or shrinks, to support the desired capacity and performance criteria.

 ### MongoDB Atlas

 All of the major cloud providers offer multiple data services.
 For this class we will use the data service provided by MongoDB called [Atlas](https://www.mongodb.com/atlas/database).
-No credit card or payment is required to setup and use Atlas, as long as you stick to the shared cluster environment.
+No credit card or payment is required to set up and use Atlas, as long as you stick to the shared cluster environment.

 [![Mongo sign up](webServicesMongoSignUp.jpg)](https://www.mongodb.com/atlas/database)

 ⚠ This [video tutorial](https://www.youtube.com/watch?v=daIH4o75KE8) will step you through the process of creating your account and setting up your database.
 You really want to watch this video.
-Note that some of the Atlas website interface may be slightly different, but the basic concepts should all be there is some shape or form.
+Note that some of the Atlas website interface may be slightly different, but the basic concepts should all be there in some shape or form.
 The main steps you need to take are:

 1. Create your account.
 1. Create a database cluster.